Italian minelayer Lepanto

-Lepanto was an Azio-class minelayer of the Italian Navy.
-She was reclassified as gunboat in 1934 and remained in Italian service in the far east from 1933 to 1943, when she was scuttled in China, during World War II.
+Lepanto was an Azio-class minelayer of the Royal Italian Navy.
+She was reclassified as gunboat in 1934 and remained in Italian service in the Far East from 1933 to 1943, when she was scuttled in China, during World War II.
 She was then recovered by the Imperial Japanese Navy and taken into service as Okitsu, spending the remainder of the war escorting convoys.
-She was surrendered to the Republic of China after the end of the war and served for a further ten years with its navy as the Hsien Ning.
+She was surrendered to the Republic of China after the end of the war and served for a further ten years with the Republic of China Navy as the Hsien Ning; and then, according to some sources, with the People's Liberation Army Navy.